 If you would like to say thank you with a card you can find them here.

-Don't forget your suppliers.
-Your vendors have gone above and beyond to make your day special and make sure it runs as smoothly as possible.
+Don't forget your suppliers either, they have gone above and beyond to make your day special and make sure it runs as smoothly as possible.
 You will not have noticed them rushing around behind the scenes checking everything is just so, so be sure to show your appreciation afterwards.

 Changing your name